AmiteshDTU/DST-ML-EkNN/README.md

 [2] Susan, Seba, and Amitesh Kumar.
 "The balancing trick: Optimized sampling of imbalanced datasets—A brief survey of the recent State of the Art."
 Engineering Reports (2020): e12298.

+Caution: only files with *.arff extensions are used in this program.

+Method of evaluation:  We have used F-Score for evaluation purposse.

+You have to provide training and testing datasets seprately.

+First, execute NCA_Transformation.py to transform these datasets.

+After that, execute DST_ML_EkNN.java over these transformed files.

+Use, Java 9 and Python 3.6 with Eclipse IDE for execution.